-The project's aim was to read and analyze R. Kipling's collection of war reports "The War in the Mountains" to gather information on the reporter's impressions of the Italian soldiers.
+Our class focussed on "The English point of view" on the First World War.
+The project aim was to read and analyse the war reports collected in "The War in the Mountains" to gather information on the R. Kipling's impressions of the Italian soldiers.

-The reports were written by R. Kipling in 1917 at the invitation of British Ambassador Sir Rennel Rodd.
-Kipling visited the Italian battlefront as a war reporter and wrote five articles called:
+The reports were written in 1917 at the invitation of British Ambassador Sir Rennel Rodd.
+Mr. Kipling visited the Italian battlefront as a war reporter and wrote the five articles quoted below:

-- The Roads of an Army;
+- The Roads of an Army

-- Podgora;
+- Podgora

-- A Pass, a King, and a Mountain;
+- A Pass, a King, and a Mountain

-- Only a few steps higher up;
+- Only a few steps higher up

-- The Trentino Front.
+- The Trentino Front